BIBI78/s1/README.md

 ## Testing

-All testin has been done manually.
+All testing has been done manually.
 Testing as much as possible is reflected in the user stories.
-Testing has been done constantly throughout the manifestations of this project.
+Testing has been done constantly throughout all the manifestations of this project.

-This is more or less how testing was done
+This is more or less how testing was done:

 - Does the code do what I want it to do?
 - Are there any bugs ?